kramskb1/AlexaBigData-big-data-challenge/README.md

 Out of the video games that I showed there were mixed reviews.
 Thrustmaster and Tonsee 6 Buttons were popular.
 Zero Suit Samus was good.
 Geltabz Performance was average.
 Hidden Mysteries was not popular.

+I showed the data for musical instruments in my other Colab file.
+I showed the count of the data which was 904,765.
+I printed the schema.
+I transformed the dataframe to fit the data review table.
+The columns I was interested in were review_id, customer_id, product_id, product_parent, and review_date.